 If you’re a contractor or a self-employed worker, don’t panic

-Crucially, off-payroll working rules don’t apply if the agency, company or a third party supplying workers directly employs them and deducts Income Tax and National Insurance Contributions.
+Crucially, off-payroll working rules don’t apply if the agency, company or a third party supplying workers directly employ them and deducts Income Tax and National Insurance Contributions.

 Medium and large companies that employ contractors or interim workers should identify how the imminent legislation will apply to them and make those individuals aware of the anticipated changes.
 If you need help or advice, the UK Government has a dedicated IR35 helpline to handle enquiries.